 • 2018 - 50 Great Affordable Eco-Friendly Colleges - Best Choice Schools lists colleges considered leaders in sustainability that have an estimated net cost of under $25,000 per year (less than the expected average cost for a year in college).
 Included colleges are ordered from most expensive to least expensive.
 Ball State was listed in the 30th position.

-• U.S. Secretary of Education Names Burris Laboratory School a 2017 USDOE Green Ribbon School.
+• U.S. Secretary of Education Named Burris Laboratory School a 2017 USDOE Green Ribbon School.
 Burris was nominated by the Indiana Department of Education as a model school for sustainability.
 Read the USDOE press release.

 • Ball State University made The Princeton Review's new "Top 50 Green Colleges" ranking list in the organization's publication, "The Princeton Review's Guide to 353 Green Colleges: 2015 Edition".

 • The Chevrolet Clean Energy Campus Campaign (with Ball State University as the Pilot institution) received a "Top Project of the Year Award" in the third annual Environmental Leader Product and Projects Awards.
-The program has also earned an Innovative Partnerships Certificate from the Climate Leadership Award Program of the United States Environmental Protection Agency.
+The program also earned an Innovative Partnerships Certificate from the Climate Leadership Award Program of the United States Environmental Protection Agency.
 The Chevrolet Campaign engaged hundreds of stakeholders spanning the education, energy, carbon, auditing, and nonprofit sectors to develop a way for campuses to draw on a new source of funding – carbon credits from the voluntary carbon market – to help further their large-scale energy efficiency efforts.

 • President Emerita Jo Ann M. Gora received the U.S. Green Building Council (USGBC) Center for Green Schools 2013 President's Award.
 Watch President Emerita Gora's acceptance speech.

-• Progressing Campus Sustainability: Ball State University joins the International Sustainable Campus Network (ISCN).
+• Progressing Campus Sustainability: Ball State University joined the International Sustainable Campus Network (ISCN).
 The ISCN provides a global forum to support leading colleges, universities, and corporate campuses in the exchange of information, ideas, and best practices for achieving sustainable campus operations and integrating sustainability in research and teaching.

 • Presidential Voices Interview Series: Jo Ann M. Gora, Ball State University.
 AASHE's "Presidential Voices" interview series features conversations with heads of higher education institutions who are inspiring sustainability leaders.